-When you load up your backpack, keep in mind that the first part of your hike will be the most demanding, so think light.
-The Terraplane pack from Mystery Ranch is ideal for keeping your gear organized on the Mount Sterling Loop because the lightweight Mountain frame, the nylon fabric, and the Load Carriage support system go easy on your stride.
+Backpacks for school will not suffice for hiking the trails, you will need a speciality back pack.
+Make sure you bring a hiking backpack along, and when you load up to hit the trails.
+Keep in mind that the first part of your hike will be the most demanding, so think light.
+The Terraplane backpack from Mystery Ranch is ideal for keeping your gear organized on the Mount Sterling Loop because the lightweight Mountain frame, the nylon fabric, and the Load Carriage support system go easy on your stride.

 The Terraplane has a SpeedZip compartment that accommodates even a bulkier sleeping bag for early spring or late fall treks.
 Easy access side pockets keep hydration near to hand as you climb those final few steps to the summit.
 Be sure to pack your swimsuit and towel toward the top for easy side-zip access because you are going to encounter some spectacular swimming holes along the way.